reichlab/flu-metrocast/README.md

 ## Target data

 Target data are the “ground truth” observed data being modeled as the prediction target.
 You can find the raw and target data in the [`raw-data`](/raw-data) and [`target-data`](/target-data) folders of the MetroCast GitHub repository.
 Raw data represent ground truth data in its raw or native form.
-Target data are specially formatted raw data that can be used for visualization or evaluation purposes.
+Target data are specially formatted raw data that can be used for model fitting, visualization, or evaluation purposes.

 The target data for forecasts of locations with NSSP data are based on the weekly percentage of total ED visits associated with influenza, available from the [CDC’s National Syndromic Surveillance Program (NSSP)](https://healthdata.gov/CDC/NSSP-Emergency-Department-Visit-Trajectories-by-St/hr4c-e7p6/about_data).
 The target data for NYC forecasts are based on the weekly percentage of total ED visits associated with influenza-like illness, available from the [New York City Department of Health and Mental Hygiene’s EpiQuery - Syndromic Surveillance Data](https://a816-health.nyc.gov/hdi/epiquery/).